 Hiring a remote team of engineers, software architects or project managers is a really efficient path to building great products.
-In this post, we will explain how to manage them.
+In this post, we will explain how to manage your software development team.

 Why are remote teams gaining popularity?

-Discoveries in psychology and business management show that people work most efficiently in small teams from five to twelve.
-This group sizes guarantee the highest engagement.
+Discoveries in psychology and business management show that people work most efficiently in small teams of five to twelve people.
+This group sizes guarantee the highest engagement and efficient project management.
 There are many explanations for these findings.
-Some say that this is the result of our evolutionary hunter-gatherer’s mind, where we lived and acted in small groups.
-Notwithstanding the reason, the researchers agree that a network of teams is the future of cooperation.
+Some say that this is the result of our evolutionary hunter-gatherer’s mind harking back to the days when we lived and acted in small groups.
+Notwithstanding the reasons, the researchers agree that a network of teams is the future of cooperation.

 In sectors where a high level of expertise is required, team members often have to be spread geographically, naturally drifting towards remote teams.
 Why is that?

 Let us give you an example.
 Think about scientists.
 Astrophysicists are always searching for answers to the most complex questions about the known (and unknown) universe.
 This task requires an immense level of expertise and talent.
 This is why the elite scientists collaborate with their peers across the continents.
 They have been doing so for many years.